-The ratio of NPLs in the Bank's portfolio of residential mortgage loans was 0.4% as of 31 December 2016, as compared to 0.5% in the Turkish banking sector as of the same date according to the BRSA.
-The recovery rate of the Bank's residential mortgage loan NPLs was (in 2016): (a) 63.7% in the first 12 months after the initial payment default, (b) 87.4% in the first 24 months after the initial payment default and (c) 91.1% in the first 36 months after the initial payment default, largely representing value obtained through the sale of the related mortgaged property.
+The ratio of NPLs in the Bank's portfolio of residential mortgage loans was 0.5% as of 31 December 2018 (same with the Turkish banking sector as of the same date) according to the BRSA.
+The recovery rate of the Bank's residential mortgage loan NPLs was (in 2018): (a) 60.2% in the first 12 months after the initial payment default, (b) 81.7% in the first 24 months after the initial payment default, largely representing value obtained through the sale of the related mortgaged property.